xandev133/xandev133.github.io/_posts/2024-10-19-rigging-fps-arms.md

 ![armbones](/img/rigging_fps_arms/2_armature_adding_arm_bones.png)

+**Tip: Pull the elbow slightly back, so there is a 'bend' in the arm.
+This will help the IK-solver later when adding constraints**

 Make sure that the upper arm bone's parent is the root bone.
 You can confirm this in the bone tab under 'relations'.
 Visually there will also be a dotted line towards the root bone.
 The lower arm bone has to be a child of the upper arm bone, and the hand a child of the lower arm bone.

 In order to make the rigging process easier, it is generally a good idea to enable certain viewport settings.
 You can do this by selecting the armature in edit mode.
 Go to object data properties (green running stick-figure icon), and tick all boxes under viewport display.